 Do you want to be part of brand new service from the beginning, creating something special in Bradford?

-Our new complex needs care home, Wykewood, which opened in June 2021, provides specialist nursing care for adults living with a range of complex and high acuity care needs.
+Our new complex needs care home, Wykewood, will open in June 2021, start date will be week commencing 10th May 2021 (so long as all relevant checks are back with satisfactory references) and will provide specialist nursing care for adults living with a range of complex and high acuity care needs.

 Construction of the home started in March 2020, bringing a £5million investment into the local area.

-The home has 40 large bedrooms - each with an en suite wet room - spread over three floors and surrounded by large landscaped gardens around the home.
+The home will have 40 large bedrooms - each with an en suite wet room - spread over three floors and surrounded by large landscaped gardens around the home.
 It'll care for 40 adults living with a range of complex needs including mental and physical health conditions.

 With excellent career development and the unique opportunity to be part of a team where you can make the difference and every day better.